 My current research program focuses on the supply chain members and how they work and relate to each other within an apparel organization.
 I believe in investigating the human dynamics of supply chain members working in the global apparel supply chain.
 The clothing and textile industry has been characterized a hyper-dynamic with high competition over scarce resource in a turbulent environment.
 This creates a very stressful and tense work environment for supply chain members.
 Because of the hyper-dynamic environment, organizations may lack the time or resources for offering career development and management training for employees.
 I believe in a mixed methods approach to research people and the apparel supply chain with linking quantifiable numbers to enriched statements, which have to potential to impact human resource departments and academic units.

 Hogans, K. & McAndrews, L. (In reivew).
 They Love the Culture, but Not the People: A Content Analysis of Fashion Designers’ and Brands’ Cultural Appropriation Claims in Media from 2013 to the Present.
 Clothing and Textiles Research Journal

 McAndrews, L., & Ha-Brookshire, J. (In review).
 A Case Study of Capacity Development for El Salvador’s Textile and Apparel Industry.
-Journal of Fashion Marketing and Management
+Fashion and Textiles.

 Martinez, B. & McAndrews, L. (2021).
 The influence of mobile application design features of consumers’ emotional response and stickiness intentions.
 International Journal of Retail and Distribution Management.
 DOI 10.1108/IJRDM-06-2020-0232